 Does Your Family Need a Routine Tune-Up?

-A regular daily routine is essential for children and parents alike, especially now that students are finally returning to the classroom.
-Yet more change after months of at-home learning, social isolation from peers, and pandemic worries is causing unease and anxiety in many homes.
+A regular daily routine is essential for children and parents alike.
+Yet ongoing change and uncertainty regarding at-home learning, social isolation from peers, and pandemic worries is causing schedule (and life) upheaval in many homes.
 A regular family schedule can offset much of this stress by building predictability and calm.
+Learn how to build one.

 For parents with ADHD who are also raising kids with ADHD, the effort to stay organized and productive at home can feel like a battle worthy of The Mandalorian.
 Trying to adopt new strategies for the return to in-person school and work, on top of everything else, may feel insurmountable.